 Ever since I became vegan, I’ve been consistently amazed at the abundance of vegan food available to me everywhere I go.
 I’ve always found eating vegan when traveling, whether internationally or in small town America, to be no problem at all, even in places where I’d been warned in advance that there would be nothing for me to eat.

-Like when I went wandering through the remote Extremadura region of Spain or exploring the countryside of Normandy in northern France.
+Like when I went wandering through the remote Extremadura region of Spain or traveling across Russia on the Trans-Mongolian Railway.
 Both countries have a reputation of catering quite poorly for vegetarians and vegans, and in both cases I ate some fantastic meals and certainly never went hungry.

 But I’ve noticed that some people’s experience with vegan travel is very different from mine.
 They return from a trip lamenting how difficult it was to find vegan food at their particular destination, vowing never to return.

 I’ve thought a lot about why our experiences differ so much, and I believe it comes down to two factors: research and mindset.

 Researching the Local Cuisine

 Preparing for your trip by doing some research beforehand will make a huge difference in how much you enjoy your experience.
 The problem is, even when people DO put some effort into research, they may go about it the wrong way.

 Their research often begins and ends with checking the listings for their destination on HappyCow – the worldwide directory of vegan, vegetarian and veg-friendly restaurants.

 Don’t get me wrong, I’m a huge fan of HappyCow, and I always make it a part of my trip research too.
 But it shouldn’t be the only part.

 All too often, when people see that there are few, if any, listings for the city or town they are traveling to, they assume that the place must not be vegan-friendly and that eating vegan there will be difficult.
 But here’s the thing: